ilteoood/flutter_i18n/README.md

 The ***forcedLocale*** parameter is optionally used to force a locale instead finding the system one.

+The ***decodeStrategies*** parameters is optionally used to choose witch kind of file you want to load.
+By default JSON, YAML and XML are enabled.
+If you use only one format, you can speed-up the bootstrap process using only the one you need.

 If there isn't any translation available for the required key, the same key is returned.

 ### `NetworkFileTranslationLoader` configuration